SWR-MoIP/VideoIPath-Automation-Tool/README.md

 ### Prerequisites

-- Access to a VideoIPath Server
+- Access to a VideoIPath Server (version 2023.4.2 or higher, LTS versions recommended)
 - A user account with API access credentials
 - Python 3.11 or higher

 ### Installation

-The package is available via the [Gitlab Package Index of the MOIP group](https://gitlab.swr.ard/groups/moip/-/packages/).
-There are multiple ways to install it, but since it's not available in the public PyPI you either have to setup authentication to the private package index or download the build artifact manually.

-#### Option 1 (quick): Downloading the Build Artifact manually

-1. Download the latest version of the package from the [Package Registry]()
+Since the repository is currently private, the package must be downloaded manually as a build artifact from the [GitHub Releases section](https://github.com/SWR-MoIP/VideoIPath-Automation-Tool/releases).

+Once the repository is public, the package will be available via the public PyPI registry for easy installation.

-2. Install the package using pip:
+#### Install the package using pip

 ```bash
 pip3 install "path/to/downloads/VideoIPath_Automation_Tool-0.1.0.tar.gz"
 ```

-#### Option 2 (preferred): Set up Registry

-1. Create a [personal access token](https://gitlab.swr.ard/-/user_settings/personal_access_tokens) with the `api` scope.
-Don't use whitespace in the name because it might cause issues with the authentication later.
-2. Go to the [videoipath-automation-tool](https://gitlab.swr.ard/groups/moip/-/packages/594) package index entry and follow the instructions there.

-> **Note**: On Windows, `~/.piprc` or `pip.conf` does not work, instead create a `%APPDATA%\pip\pip.ini` file.
-For more information on PIP configuration on different operating systems see the [official documentation](https://pip.pypa.io/en/stable/topics/configuration/)

 ### A Simple Example